Cubikil/docs/CompanyCreation.markdown

 ---
 layout: page
 title: Setting Up Your Company
-description: A quick guide to creating a company on the Cubikil platform
+description: A quick guide to creating a company on Cubikil
 permalink: /company-setup/
 ---